onedata/onedata-documentation/docs/user-guide/spaces.md

 ## Space owner

-After creating a space, you begin to be an owner of that space, which means that you are authorized to perform all operations, regardless of the assigned privileges.
-As an owner, you can pass ownership to another user that belongs to that space, but in the space, there must be always at least one owner, but there may be more.
+After creating a space, you become an owner of that space, which means that you are authorized to perform all operations, regardless of the assigned privileges.
+As an owner, you can pass ownership to another user that belongs to that space.
+The space must always have at least one owner, but there may be more.
 As an owner you can not leave the space if there are no other owners in that space, first, you should pass ownership to another user.